About the Education Fund

 Please email a cover note and resume to CTLCV Executive Director, Lori Brown at email@example.com.
 Qualified candidates will be contacted.
 No calls please.

 Candidates must be currently enrolled in a college or graduate school, or law program.
-All interns report to our Hartford Office at 553 Farmington Avenue and work a minimum of eight hours/week for three months or minimum required for school course.
+All interns report to our Hartford Office at 553 Farmington Avenue and work a minimum of 10 hours/week for three months or minimum required for school course.

 The CTLCV Education Fund is seeking an energetic individual with excellent verbal and creative writing skills to assist with overall communities of color engagement on environmental issues; activate Latinos and communities of color; train a new group of Environmental Promoters; connect with urban youth and adults on environmental issues directly impacting them; learn how to build community power on environmental policy at the state level.
 Fluency in Spanish is preferred.